fatimagutierrez1/Bike-Sharing-Demand-Challenge/README.md

    * The original dataset had a shape of (10886, 15), and after removing outliers, the shape became (10739, 15).
 ## Data Visualization
 * Correlation Matrix
-   1) Temperature and Humidity Correlation:
-          Temperature ("temp") has a positive correlation with the target variable "count," while humidity has a negative correlation.
+   1) Temperature/Humidity Correlation: "temp" has a positive correlation with the target variable "count" and humidity has a negative correlation.

-   2) Windspeed:
-           The correlation suggests that "count" and windspeed are not strongly related.
+   2) Windspeed: The correlation says that "count" and windspeed are not really related.

-   3) Atemp and temp Multicollinearity:
+   3) Atemp/temp Multicollinearity:
             "atemp" is not considered since it has a strong correlation with "temp."
             "atemp" or "temp" should be dropped.
 ** Box Plots